Codewithpuji/Creditcardfrauddetection/README.md

 # 💳 Credit Card Fraud Detection using Machine Learning
 **MSc Data Analytics Dissertation — Poojitha Kalyanam (2024)**

-Benchmarking five machine learning algorithms on a real-world imbalanced financial dataset to detect fraudulent credit card transactions.
-The study applies CRISP-DM methodology and addresses the core challenge of class imbalance in fraud detection.
+Benchmarking five machine learning algorithms on a real-world imbalanced financial dataset to detect fraudulent credit card transactions, following the CRISP-DM methodology.

 ---

 ## 📌 Problem Statement

 Credit card fraud costs Europe alone up to **€1.5 billion annually**.
 Detecting fraud is a highly imbalanced classification problem — fraudulent transactions represent only **0.17%** of all records.
-Standard accuracy metrics are misleading on such data; this study evaluates models using precision, recall, F1-score, and ROC-AUC across both balanced and unbalanced datasets.
+Standard accuracy metrics are misleading on such data; this study evaluates all models using precision, recall, F1-score, and ROC-AUC across both unbalanced and balanced datasets.

 ---